khawajafarooq/iOS-interview-prep/README.md

 **Blocks:**
 Function pointer, language level feature like lambda expression.

-**Threading:**
-- GCD (Grand Central Dispatch)
-- NSOperationQueue

 **GCD:**
 GCD provides following types of quesues to perform async tasks:
 - **Serial Queues**
   - Guaranteed serialized access to a shared resource that avoids race condition.
-  - Tasks are executed in a predictable order which means it will execute in same order as they are inserted.
   - You can create any number of serial queues.
 - **Concurrent Queues**
   - Executes multiple tasks in parallel